 Wait for the piece to dry completely before proceeding to paint.

 Don the appropriate protective gear—in this case, a dust mask (spray-paint particulates are very fine and can be accidentally inhaled) and safety gloves (well, these kinds of projects are known to get a little messy on occasion).

-I used Rust-Oleum’s Universal spray paint.
+I used Rust-Oleum’s Universal spray paint (view on Amazon).
 Because it works on any surface, I was able to use it on both the wood and the metal cabinet hinges.
 Another plus: It can be sprayed from any angle—handy if you need to reach into corners.

 Whenever I spray-paint furniture, I apply several thin coats instead of a single heavy coat.
 That strategy has seemed to yield the best results.

 Holding the can 8 to 12 inches from the surface, pull the trigger on the spray-paint can, applying the paint with a sweeping motion.
 As you go along, let the spray fall a few inches past the left and right edges of the furniture.